DMU-XMU/Gated-Multi-Attention-in-RL/README.md

 Take the Seaquest environment in Atari 2600 games as an example.Our agent receives visual input as a stream of 210x160px RGB images (top).Grad-CAM can mark the regions of evidence for the current action in each frame via heat.
-The heat maps can clearly show he current ehavior and ffensive strategy of the aget.
+The heat maps can clearly show he current ehavior and ffensive policy of the agent.

 ![image](https://github.com/DMU-XMU/Gated-Multi-Attention-in-RL/blob/main/Visualize/heat_maps.png)